Sharp Convergence Rates for Empirical Optimal Transport with Smooth Costs: Upper Bounds for Unbounded Measures under Tail Conditions

 Our upper bounds in Section~\ref{sec:upper_bounds_compact} hinged upon Lemma~\ref{lem:semi_concave}, which provided quantitative estimates on the Lipschitz and semi-concavity constants of optimal Kantorovich potentials, for any sufficiently smooth cost function over a compact set.
 In contrast, we now only assume a local H\"older estimate on $c$ in assumption~\ref{assm:unbded_smoothness}, thus the optimal Kantorovich potentials between two measures on $\bbR^d$ will generally not be {\it globally} Lipschitz or semi-concave.
 While these properties nevertheless hold {\it locally} under rather general conditions \citep{gangbo1996}, we are not aware of existing quantitative estimates under the conditions required for our development.
 One of our key technical contributions in this section is to obtain such quantitative bounds, which we now describe before stating our main result.
 We begin with the following straightforward generalization of Lemma~\ref{lem:semi_concave}, whose proof appears in Appendix~\ref{app:semi_concave_general}. \begin{lemma} Let $c$ be a cost function satisfying conditions~\ref{assm:global} and~\ref{assm:unbded_smoothness} with $h$ superlinear.
 Given two measures $\mu,\nu\in \calP(\bbR^d)$, let $\pi \in \Pi(\mu,\nu)$ be an optimal coupling with respect to $c$, and assume there exists a locally bounded $c$-concave function $\varphi:\bbR^d \to \bbR$ such that $\supp(\pi) \subseteq \partial^c\varphi$.
 Let $r \geq 1$, and let

 Then, there exist universal constants $c_1,c_2 > 0$ such that the map

 is concave, and Lipschitz with parameter $c_2r\Lambda_r$. \end{lemma} Lemma~\ref{lem:semi_concave_general} shows that the local Lipschitz and semi-concavity constants for a Kantorovich potential $\varphi$ are largely driven by the maximal displacement induced by the coupling $\pi$ over points lying in $B_{0,r}$.
-We will show how $L^\infty$ estimates on these displacements can be obtained under the following conditions on $\mu,\nu$. \begin{enumerate} \item[(i)] \textbf{$(\gamma_1,\gamma_2)$-Regularity.} A probability density $f$ on $\bbR^d$ is said to be $(\gamma_1,\gamma_2)$-regular \citep{polyanskiy2016} for some $\gamma_1,\gamma_2 > 0$ if $\log f$ is differentiable and satisfies
+We will show how $L^\infty$ estimates on these displacements can be obtained under the following conditions on $\mu,\nu$.